arachne-framework/architecture/adr-006-core-runtime.md

 Component entities have attributes which indicates which other components they depend upon.
 Circular dependencies are not allowed; the component dependency structure must form a Directed Acyclic Graph (DAG.)
 The dependency attributes also specify the key that Component will use to `assoc` dependencies.

 Component entities also have an attribute that specifies a *component constructor function* (via a fully qualified name.)
 Component constructor functions must take two arguments: the configuration, and the entity ID of the component that is to be constructed.
-When invoked, a component construct must return a runtime component object, to be used by the Component library.
+When invoked, a component constructor must return a runtime component object, to be used by the Component library.
 This may be any object that implements `clojure.lang.Associative`, and may also optionally satisfy Component's `Lifecycle` protocol.

 #### Arachne Runtime